jj1bdx/WWV/README.md

 In addition to the time and station ID, there are other announcments made throughout every hour.
 - HamSCI announcement on minute 3 on WWVH and minute 4 of WWV
 - HamSCI test signal on minute 8 on WWV and minute 48 of WWVH
-- DoD M.A.R.S. announcements on minute 10 of WWV and minute 50 on WWVH
+- DoD M.A.R.S. announcements on minute 10 of WWV and minute 50 on WWVH (currently not used)
-- (custom) 3G shutdown announcement on minutes 14 & 44 on WWV and 16 & 16 on WWVH (will be used for future program or removed completely)
 - Geophysical alerts on minute 18 of WWV and minute 45 on WWVH
 - Telephone availability for WWVH on minutes 47 & 52